european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2022-09-11/UC3M-EpiGraph.md

 The new variants introduced (one every 9 months) have the similar characteristics (R0 values, severity) as the BA.5 variant.

-##### Proportion of people that are na�ve at start of projection (not vaccinated or infected)
+##### Proportion of people that are naïve at start of projection (not vaccinated or infected)

-Simulation starts on December 1 2020, with 100% na�ve population.
+Simulation starts on December 1 2020, with 100% naïve population.
 Then, we use historical data to infect/vaccinate the individuals until the beginning of the forecast period (October 2022).
 At this time almost 100% of the population has been already vaccinated or infected.
 There is also a fraction of the population that has been reinfected.
 Note that because of immunity waning the real protection of each individual depends on the vaccination and infection times.

 #### Population ageing